sstelfox/stelfox.net/content/blog/2019-03-26-merging-overlapping-subnets.md

 net.ipv4.conf.eth0.rp_filter = 0
 ```

-With that in place run `sysctl -p` to apply the new settings.
+With that in place run `sysctl -p` to apply the new settings and `systemctl
+restart iptables.service` to update the firewall rules.

 We'll quickly do a global IPSec config to make sure we're on the same page.
 Replace the contents of `/etc/ipsec.conf` on each tunnel host with the